Snehaa204/DSA-Sorting-Visualizer/README.md

 # DSA-Sorting-Visualizer
-An interactive Sorting Visualizer built with Python, Tkinter, and Matplotlib.
-It demonstrates Bubble, Insertion, Selection, Merge, and Quick Sort through real-time animations, step tracking, and color-coded comparisons.
-Includes controls for array size and sorting speed.
+A Python-based Sorting Algorithm Visualizer using Tkinter and Matplotlib.
+Supports Bubble, Insertion, Selection, Merge, and Quick Sort with real-time animations, adjustable speed, array size, and color-highlighted comparisons for easy learning of DSA concepts.